 Address: The university moved to a new purpose-built campus on the east of Edinburgh in autumn 2007.

-Vital statistics: A brand-new university with just over 6,300 full-time students, it specialises in vocational subjects such as health sciences, social sciences, media and communication, business and enterprise, drama and creative industries and international health.
+Vital statistics: The modern university, which has 6,390 students, specialises in vocational subjects such as health sciences, social sciences, media and communication, business and enterprise, drama and creative industries and international health.
 Male to female ratio is around 1:3.
-Around 65 per cent of students come from Scotland.
+Almost 50 per cent of students come from Scotland.

-Added value: The new campus offers a modern learning facility, designed in full consultation with students, meaning that learners' needs were fully taken into account.
+Added value: The campus offers a modern learning facility, designed in full consultation with students, meaning that learners' needs were fully taken into account.
 New courses are coming too, including BSc (Hons) in public sociology; physical activity, health and wellbeing; and nutrition and food science.

 Transport links: Excellent.
 Edinburgh well served by road, rail and air.
 The new campus, based on the east of Edinburgh, is next to a train station - trains take six minutes to the city centre.
 The campus is also served by frequent bus services into Edinburgh and the Lothians.

-Nightlife: Entertainment on campus includes student drama, a bar with occasional club nights, and film screenings.
-Plus Christmas and summer balls.
-With the Scottish capital on your doorstep, you shouldn't get too bored either.
+Nightlife: Entertainment on campus includes student drama, Maggie's Bar with occasional club nights, weekly pub quizzes, and film screenings.
+Christmas and summer balls.
+With the Scottish capital on your doorstep, you won't get bored.